ebydefault/microos-movehome/README.md

 right before `/var`,
 without any easy solution
 but to attach more storage
-and move my home around--not as simple as enlarging a single disk and letting it autogrow, as with rootful containers.
+and move my home around—not as simple as enlarging a single disk and letting it autogrow, as with rootful containers.